 Allowing the Keystone XL pipeline to be built requires a finding [from the Department of State] that doing so will be in our nation's interest.

 There are clear environmental concerns that several people have regarding the construction of this pipeline, but the story is so much more than that.
-To help better understand the entire story of the Keystone XL pipeline, we at the Motley Fool want to give investors a better look at what the Keystone XL means for all parties involved.
-In this part of a series, we will take a look at what the approval or rejection of the pipeline will mean for midstream companies in the U.S. and Canada.
+To help better understand the entire story of the Keystone XL pipeline, we at the Fool want to give investors a better look at what the Keystone XL means for all parties involved.
+In this part, we will take a look at what the Keystone XL means for Canadian oil producers, as well as some of Canada's other plans to export oil sands.

 If Keystone XL gets built